Fernandooxz1/Fernandooxz1/README.md

 - 👋 Hi, I’m @Fernando Ortiz
-- 👀 I’m interested in work in small/medium proyects, im studing in the University Nacional of La Plata
+- 👀 I’m interested in work in small proyects, im studing in the University Nacional of La Plata
 - 🌱 I’m currently learning Python, and React.
-I like HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on a team developer cause im trainee
-- 📫 How to reach me: Fernandooxz1@gmai.com
+- 📫 How to reach me: fernandooxz1@gmail.com
 - 😄 Pronouns: Fer